85.4 F

 LARGO – A woman has been arrested following a hit-and-run crash that injured Cristiane Souza de Oliveira and her 6-year-old daughter, Aylla Rodrigues, outside a Walmart in Largo.

-While continuing to search for the suspect and the second vehicle, Largo Police learned the Pinellas County Sheriff’s Office stopped a separate vehicle that was also registered to Howells for a traffic stop.
-Largo Police worked with Pinellas County Deputies to locate Howells and she was taken into custody at The Murphy Hotel located at 4900 34th Street.
+While continuing to search for the suspect and the second vehicle, Largo Police learned the Pinellas County Sheriff’s Office stopped a separate car that was also registered to Howells for a traffic stop.
+Largo Police worked with Pinellas County Deputies to locate Howells, and she was taken into custody at The Murphy Hotel located at 4900 34th Street.

 Howells is charged with leaving the scene of a crash with property damage, two counts of leaving the scene of a crash with injuries, and reckless driving with serious bodily injury.